Chalcedonian schism: Analysis

-The rejection of Chalcedon has often been attributed to separatist feelings among ethnic minorities in the Greek-dominated Byzantine Empire.
-While this is arguably true in the case of Armenia, historians agree that it was not so in Egypt and Syria.
+The rejection of Chalcedon has often been attributed to nationalistic feelings among ethnic minorities in the Greek-dominated Byzantine Empire.
+While this is arguably true in the case of Armenia, historians overwhelmingly agree that it was not so in Egypt and Syria.
 They remained deeply loyal to the empire even while being persecuted by it, their leaders continuing to pray for its victory and for the emperor.
-Furthermore, the idea that the Roman Empire "came from God", (Note: As the metropolitan and bishops of Myra stated in Leo's plebiscite) and that its emperor was divinely appointed to lead it in both secular and religious matters, was so deeply ingrained at the time that it was only ever challenged by Saint Athanasius in a private letter.
+Furthermore, the idea that the Roman Empire "came from God", (Note: As the metropolitan and bishops of Myra stated in Leo's plebiscite) and that its emperor was divinely appointed to lead it in both secular and religious matters, was deeply ingrained at the time.
+(Note: This concept was challenged only a few times in Byzantine history.
+In his frustration against Constantius II, Pope Athanasius of Alexandria wrote "What concern had the Emperor with it? ...
+When did a judgment of the Church receive its validity from the Emperor?"
+This letter, History of the Arians, was private enough for him to instruct its readers not to make or distribute copies of it.
+Similarly, in his letter to Constantius, Hosius of Corduba tells him "God has put into your hands the kingdom; to us He has entrusted the affairs of His Church", and warns him that it would be a "great offence" to interfere in ecclesiastical matters.
+During his trial in 655, Maximus the Confessor told Constans II to his face that emperors were laymen and not priests, and therefore had no right to debate dogma.
+Historian Phil Booth describes this as "an unprecedented challenge to the political culture of the Constantinopolitan court".)
 Individual emperors were often vilified by both sides, but the imperial institution was still considered sacred, and rebellion or secession from it was almost unthinkable.
 The historian W. H. C. Frend wrote that, despite their differences with the state church, the Copts and Syrians "remained at heart Byzantines" for centuries after the Muslim conquest, and they continue to pray in Greek to this day.